NiharikaAdari/Porfolio/README.md

 # CS Portfolio Website

-A modern, responsive portfolio website built with React and ChakraUI, inspired by the StudyKeet application design aesthetic.
+A modern, responsive portfolio website built with React and ChakraUI.

 ## Features